 You’ll also hear the acronym “MOC” tossed around.
 “MOC” stands for Maintenance of Certification—it’s the four-part process of keeping your pediatric certification.

 Along with maintaining your professional standing, completing your CME, and improving your professional practice, you must maintain your cognitive expertise to remain a certified pediatrician through the American Board of Pediatrics.

 Cognitive expertise (MOC Part 3) can be proved in two ways:

-- MOCA-Peds- an online, non-proctored assessment platform that’s taken on a five-year cycle
+- MOCA-Peds—an online, quarterly non-proctored assessment that’s taken on a five-year cycle

-MOCA-Peds is the preferred recertification method for most pediatricians because it’s a straightforward process that easily integrates into day-to-day schedules.
+MOCA-Peds is the preferred recertification method for most pediatricians because it’s straightforward and easily integrates into busy schedules.

 How does MOCA-Peds work?

 When you elect to take MOCA-Peds for your Part 3 MOC requirement, you're entering into a 5-year exam cycle.